SyMenu allows you to manage portable applications resident on local or removable drives and acts as a Start Menu replacement.

-- Check for a new version at startup - every time that SyMenu starts, it checks if it is updated to the latest version;
+- Check for a new version at startup - every time that SyMenu starts, it checks for the latest version;

-- SyMenu shows a splash screen and puts its icon, with the unit letter overlay, on Windows task bar.
-According with your choose in the form options you can remove the unit letter overlay too.
+- SyMenu shows a splash screen and puts its icon, with the unit letter overlay, onto the Windows task bar.

 N.B.
-In case of Windows can't execute SyMenu and returns an error, it means that your hosting PC doesn't have the .NET Framework 2.0 installed.
+In case Windows cannot execute SyMenu and returns an error, it means that your hosting PC doesn't have the .NET Framework 2.0 or upper installed.

 During the first execution SyMenu configures itself creating various folders and files.